Aeronautical Engineering Apprenticeships

-The apprenticeship scheme is currently being redeveloped as part of a continual improvement process and our next intake will begin in April 2016.
-Applications will open in October this year and further details about how to apply will be published here.
+The apprenticeship scheme is currently being redeveloped as part of a continual improvement process and our next planned intake will begin in August 2016.
+Applications will open in early 2016 and further details about how to apply will be published here.

 Minimum entry requirements:

 Minimum entry level requirements for applicants are to have or be expected to achieve 4 GCSEs at grade A*- C (or equivalent), which will include Maths, English, Science and one practical subject, aged 16 or over, valid UK/EU passport holder with the right to live and work in the UK.

 - 4 GCSEs at grade A*- C (or equivalent) including Maths, English, Science and one practical subject

 - Age 16 or over (no upper age limit)